payracash/payra-sdk-laravel/README.md

 ## Security Notice

-Never expose your private key in frontend or client-side code.
+Never expose your signature key in frontend or client-side code.
 This SDK is  **server-side only**  and must be used securely on your backend.
 Never use it in frontend or browser environments.
 Also, never commit your `.env`  file to version control.

 ## Project